The club that calls the Reef and Oak Park Pavilion home

 Like a sentinel it has silently observed the ever-changing faces – as well as the same old faces – that have called Shoes Boardriders home away from home through the decades.

-Like most board clubs, Shoes has a strong tradition of family ties…fathers and sons; fathers and daughters; sets of brothers, moving through the ranks over long periods.
+Like most board clubs, Shoes has a strong tradition of family ties…fathers and sons; fathers and mothers and daughters; sets of brothers, mothers and grandkids, uncles and aunties moving through the ranks over long periods.

-Indeed, family links have been a lifeblood for the club, providing a periodical injection of members as toddlers have grown up, and then had families themselves…the Durantes, Gillespies, Wilsons, Horners, Hvasses, Inmans, Joneses, Cooks, Mulders, Cassidys, Flynns, Hatheiers, Moores, Withers, Moffats, Hickeys, Earles… the list is enormous.
+Indeed, family links have been a lifeblood for the club, providing a periodical injection of members as toddlers have grown up, and then had families themselves…the Durantes, Gillespies, Wilsons, Horners, Hvasses, Inmans, Joneses, Cooks, Mulders, Cassidys, Flynns, Hatheiers, Moores, Murrays, Withers, Moffats, Hickeys, McDonalds, Earles, Boylans, Wedesweilers, Chegwiddens… the list is enormous.

 It remains a tribute to the passion of local surfers that the Club has refused to die, that indeed in the 21st century it is more hearty and resilient than ever.

-Today, not only are there the Open and Junior divisions, but Super Groms and Over 40s categories – and hopefully in the future a separate Females category– reflecting the growing “family” component.
+Today, the contests cover Open, Over 40s and Grommets, and hopefully, in the near future a separate Females category– reflecting the growing “family” components.

-Shoes Boardriders, thanks to continuing generations catching “the bug”, just keeps on keeping on.
+Shoes Boardriders, thanks to continuing generations catching “the bug”, just keeps on keeping on…Happy, Charging, Reflective, Open-Minded, a special buzz that only Shoes members know the feeling!